 Sun Protection and Connective Tissue Disease

-After a long winter, summer is finally here.
+After a long winter, it might be tempting to get some sunshine once the warmer weather begins.
 As we spend more time outdoors, it is important to protect against the strong summer rays.
 Sunlight contains harmful ultraviolet rays that increase the risk of skin cancer, accelerate aging of the skin, and flare connective tissue disease.

 Sunlight that reaches the Earth’s surface contains two types of ultraviolet (UV) light, both A and B.